docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 ---

-<a id="control-event-onenterkey"></a>

 ### onEnterKey

-#### WARNING
+!!! warning
     This method/property is officially undocumented and was found via research.
 The information here may be inaccurate, and this whole method/property may disappear or stop working some point.
 Please contribute if you have more information on it!

 Called when the user presses return or enter in a [edittext](#control-type-edittext) control.

 ---

-<a id="control-event-ondraw"></a>

 ### onDraw